 Urdang returned to school in 1954 and in 1956 she received her MFA in writing from the University of Iowa.
 In 1960, Urdang and her husband, the poet Donald Finkel, came to Washington University where they taught in and co-directed the graduate Writers Program.
 Urdang’s first association with Washington University came in 1974, when she served as an instructor in advanced exposition in University College in Arts and Sciences and in the Writing Workshops for Women program in the School of Continuing Education.
 She also coordinated the Writers’ Program from its inception in 1977 until 1989.
 From 1989-90, Urdang was a lecturer in English, and in 1991, she taught in University College.

 In 1965, Urdang’s first collection of poems, Charades and Celebrations, was published and four years later her only novel, Natural History, appeared.
 Urdang published seven additional collections of poetry after her novel: The Picnic in the Cemetery (1975), The Lone Woman and Others (1980), Only the World (1983),Lucha (1986), American Earthquakes (1988), and Alternative Lives (1990).
 Also in 1990, she published the two novellas, The Woman Who Read Novels and Peacetime.
 Among other awards, she received a National Endowment for the Arts grant in 1976.

-Go here to explore the finding aid for the Constance Urdang Papers at Washington University.
+Go here to explore the finding aid for the Constance Urdang Papers and other Urdang resources at Washington University.